snackCake/docs/Broadleaf-Concepts/REST/REST-Endpoints.md

     - Returns a list of skus for a particular product

 - **/catalog/categories**: GET
-    - Returns a representation of a paginated list of product categories
+    - Returns a representation of a paginated list of product categories with a given name
     - Query Params:
-        - `name`
+        - `name` (required)
         - `limit` (default 20)
         - `offset` (default 0)